SkygearIO/features/features/416-cdn/cdn.md

 All provisioned Distribution would have the gateway as origin server.
 Custom domains would have a CNAME record points to the Distribution domain.

-For GCP Cloud CDN, we will provision a CDN-enabled load balancer for the whole cluster.
+For GCP Cloud CDN, we will provision a CDN-enabled load balancer every 15 domains, since each load balancer can serve at most 15 TLS certificates.
 The provisioned load balancer would have the gateway as upstream server.
 Custom domains would have a A record points to the load balancer.

+> GCP allows at most 30 HTTPS proxy & 30 TLS certificates per project.
+> Each active GCE load balancer incurs an hourly charge.

 For Azure CDN, we will provision a CDN Profile for the whole cluster, and an Endpoint for each custom domain.